apache/jackrabbit-oak/oak-run/README.md

     * debug     : Print status information about an Oak repository.
     * upgrade   : Upgrade from Jackrabbit 2.x repository to Oak.
     * server    : Run the Oak Server
-    * syncmaster  : Run a TarMK Cold Standby master
+    * primary     : Run a TarMK Cold Standby primary instance
-    * syncslave   : Run a TarMK Cold Standby slave
+    * standby     : Run a TarMK Cold Standby standby instance

 See the subsections below for more details on how to use these modes.